Skywalker Protein Bar

 The Carob tree has a long history in the Middle East, especially the pod and beans as a food.
 Carob is high in tannins, which aid to fight toxins in the digestive tract and keep harmful bacteria from growing in the intestines.
 Rather than dissolving in fluids, these tannins have a drying action, which aids in the drying of the stool, making it an effective diarrhea therapy.

-Skywalker protein bars are the perfect treat that are loaded with protein and sweetness that the kids will love to bits.
+Skywalker protein bars are the perfect treat loaded with nutrition in each bite of sweetness that the kids will love.